featbit/featbit-docs/pages/gitbook/experimentation/analyzing-experiments.md

 Here are some things you can do with each experiment:

-1. Stop the experiment or start a new iteration.&#x20;
+1. Stop the experiment or start a new iteration.
 2. Edit the metrics connected to the experiment and start a new iteration.
 3. View experiment data over set periods of time.